gatling/frontline-doc/content/reference/current/release/release-notes/index.md

 * DEV-734: Don't let users to delete themselves
 * DEV-735: Gatling Enterprise is slow to redirect to login screen when unauthenticated
 * DEV-736: LDAP users shouldn't be able to update their profile
-* DEV-743: Opening Simulation model, Build tab, shouldn't triggers a request for the list of AWS regions
+* DEV-743: Opening Simulation model, Build tab, shouldn't trigger a request for the list of AWS regions
 * DEV-747: Uploaded private keys shouldn't be stored in Cassandra, only on filesystem
 * DEV-748: Uploaded private keys are visible in the JSON payload
 * DEV-749: Sort System properties by name